paceaux/paceaux/README.md

 ### 🔭 working on

+- [Analyzing Bluesky posts](https://github.com/paceaux/social-pronouns) that containg "social pronouns" like dude, bro, bruh, chat, sis, and fam
 -  🚀 Enhancing the Methodius library for [analysis on bigrams and trigrams to improve language detection](https://experiments.frankmtaylor.com/methodius/).
 - Developing a [tool to calculate CSS Complexity](https://github.com/paceaux/css-complexity).
 - Coming up with the testing for [CheapState](https://github.com/paceaux/CheapState), a namespaceable localStorage pubsub utility.